ggreif/seminar-opetope/README.md

 Conclusion
 ===========

- 1. Opetopic calculus is very interesting
+ 1. Opetopic calculus is rich and very interesting
  2. It appears to be a solid basis for stratified type systems
  3. Cartesian closure not completely understood yet